Emmanuel-Nti/AAB_test_to_inform_business_decisions/docs/index.md

 - Conclusion and recommendation

 ## User Distribution by Group
-All groups at present at each point in time.
+All groups were present at all times for the test.
  <p align ="center">
    <img src = "image/group distribution.PNG">
  </p>